noahjkrueger/vainglory-combat-simulation/README.md

 Both message types provide a code and a description of what is happening as the program runs.

+## Note about Critical Hits
+Critical Hits are calculated in terms of expected value.
+This means that for 100 damage with a 50% critical chance and 50% critical damage, each hit is calculated as 100 * (1 + (0.5 * 0.5)) = 125 damage.
+This is to give consistent and expected results.

 ## Implemented Heroes
-As an argument for hero_one or hero_two, you can set the hero by typing one of these names (case insensitive)
+As an argument for hero_one or hero_two, you can set the hero by typing one of these names (case-insensitive)

 If it is not on this list, it is not implemented yet.
 - Amael